datahub-project/datahub/datahub-ranger-plugin/README.md

 ## Configuring your Apache Ranger Deployment

 Perform the following steps to configure an Apache Ranger deployment to support creating access policies compatible with DataHub.
-For kubernetes example command, please replace the <ranger-pod-name> and <namespace> as per your environment.
+For kubernetes example command, please replace the &lt;ranger-pod-name&gt; and &lt;namespace&gt; as per your environment.

 1. Download the **datahub-ranger-plugin** from [Maven](https://mvnrepository.com/artifact/io.acryl/datahub-ranger-plugin)
 2. Create a "datahub" directory inside the "ranger-plugins" directory where Apache Ranger is deployed.
 For example, to do this in a Privacera container